 The publication of an article in a peer-reviewed EDUTRAINED is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
 It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher, and the society.

 Balai Diklat Keagamaan Semarang as the publisher of EDUTRAINED takes its duties of guardianship over all stages of publishing seriously and we recognize our ethical and other responsibilities.
 We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
+Our Publication Ethics are based on COPE’s Best Practice Guidelines for Journal Editors.

 Duties of Editors